-U.S News and World Report consistently recognizes Oakland in its annual report about "America’s Best Colleges."
-Oakland has been listed among national-doctoral universities since the 2002-03 edition.
-Prior to appearing on the national list, U.S. News and World Report ranked Oakland among the top universities in the Midwest.
+U.S News and World Report consistently recognizes OU in its annual report about "America’s Best Colleges" report.
+OU has been listed among national-doctoral universities since the 2002-03 edition.
+Prior to appearing on the national list, U.S. News and World Report ranked OU among the top universities in the Midwest.

-Oakland University would like to announce the addition of our new Academic Advising Office at the University Center.
-We are excited to offer more advising services to new and prospective students.
-Contact the OU Macomb office at 586.263.6242 to learn how you can meet with an academic adviser in Elementary Education, Human Resource Development, Business, Engineering, Integrative Studies and Health Sciences.
+OU recently announce the addition of a new Academic Advising Office at its Macomb University Center location.
+We’re excited to offer more advising services in Elementary Education, Human Resource Development, Business, Engineering, Integrative Studies and Health Sciences.
+Contact our office at the Macomb University Center at 586.263.6242 to schedule and appointment with an adviser.

 Please note: bachelor's degrees with links include a Macomb transfer plan